flavorenti/iPIC3DxPEACE/README.md

-/*! @mainpage
- *
- * @section intro_sec Introduction
+# Introduction

- *
+### Purpose and goal of the code
- * This code was initially conceived by S. Markidis and G. Lapenta in 2010 under the name iPIC3D.
+This code was initially conceived by S. Markidis and G. Lapenta in 2010 under the name iPIC3D.
- * This new version iPIC3DxPEACE (Planets, Exoplanets, Asteroids, Comets and Emissions) targets global simulations of the interaction between the solar wind and an obstacle.
+This new version iPIC3DxPEACE (Planets, Exoplanets, Asteroids, Comets and Emissions) uses iPIC3D to target simulations of the interaction solar/wind+obstacle.
+Typical case studies concerns small planetary magnetospheres (like Mercury or Ganymede), exoplanets, magnetized asteroids (like 16 Psyche) and comets (like comet 67P).
+With this code we can also study emissions (of photons or particles) as a consequence of the plasma-object interaction.

+### Structure of the code
+This code is built upon the state-of-the-art semi-implicit code iPIC3D (version KTH 2015) available [at this link](https://github.com/KTH-HPC/iPIC3D).
+The semi-implicit numerical scheme is the same as the native iPIC3D.
+This version uses hybrid parallelization MPI+OpenMP.
+The main new features of iPIC3DxPEACE are:
+1. external boundary conditions using an absorbing layer
+2. internal boundary conditions for the planet surface using a charge-conserving scheme (resistive mantle **TBD**)
+3. time-varying inflow boundary conditions (**TBD**)
+4. module to include exospheric neutral for neutral-electron collisions and ionization (**ongoing**)
+5. extensive documentation generated self-consistently by [doxygen](https://doxygen.nl) (**ongoing**)

+### Contact information
- * iPIC3DxPEACE is developed and maintained by F. Lavorenti with contributions from J. Deca.
+iPIC3DxPEACE is developed and maintained by F. Lavorenti (federico.lavorenti@oca.eu) with contributions from J. Deca and P. Stephenson.
- * This code is specifically designed to simulate induced ionospheres and small magnetospheres across the solar system.
-Specific boundary conditions have been conceived for this purpose.
- * The core of the solver for both particles and fields remains the one of iPIC3D.
- *
+This code was developed at Lagrange laboratory (Observatoire de la Cote d'Azur) and University of Pisa.
+Code available under request to the authors.

+# How to use the code?

+# How to develop the code?

- * @section install_sec Installation
+Installation
  *
  * @subsection step1 Downloading the code
  *